benthecoder/blog/posts/unlearning.md

 MU goes beyond protecting user privacy.
 It can:

-1. erase inaccurate/outdated information (dueu to errors in labelling or changes in environment)
+1. erase inaccurate/outdated information (due to errors in labelling or changes in environment)
 2. remove harmful, manipulated, or outlier data

 It's also related to other areas of ML

 - [Differential privacy](https://en.wikipedia.org/wiki/Differential_privacy?useskin=vector): guarantee no particular training example has too large an influence on model (stronger goal compared to unlearning)
 - [life-long learning](https://arxiv.org/abs/1802.07569): models that can learn continuously while maintaining previously-acquired skills
-- [fairness](<https://en.wikipedia.org/wiki/Fairness_(machine_learning)?useskin=vector>): correct unfair biases or disparate treatment of members belonging to different groups
+- [fairness](https://tinyurl.com/28g452mh): correct unfair biases or disparate treatment of members belonging to different groups

 ### Anatomy